kukuriku42347/Data-Analytics-Portfolio/Projects/First Project/SQL/03_Analysis/01_revenue&margin_analysis.md

 ![Sales Revenue by All Regions](../Images/Sales_Revenue_by_All_Regions.png)
 ![Sales Revenue by US Region](../Images/Sales_Revenue_by_US_Region.png)
-💡 **Insight:** Southwest and Northwest regions dominate revenue, even outperforming most countries.
+💡 **Insight:** Southwest and Northwest regions dominate revenue, even outperforming all other countries.
 The other 3 US regions have minimal sales.
 ✅ **Recommendation:** Investigate store presence and marketing spend in low-performing US regions.

 ---